 State and local education agencies received approximately $190 billion in Elementary and Secondary School Emergency Relief (ESSER) funds — one of the largest federal investments in K-12 education in U.S. history.

 States are deploying their share of the resources in unique ways, including ramping up high-impact tutoring and expanding social and emotional learning support.
-Based on state plans, appropriations and interviews with state leaders, Education Commission of the States is sharing innovative strategies used by five states to transform learning environments and improve student outcomes in the long term.
+Based on state plans, appropriations and interviews with state leaders, Education Commission of the States is sharing innovative strategies used by six states to transform learning environments and improve student outcomes in the long term.

 State Case Studies